stephengold/Garrett/README.md

 ## Important features

- + OrbitCamera: a physics-based, 4-DOF camera that chases and orbits a target, jumping forward as needed to maintain a clear line of sight
+ + `OrbitCamera`: a physics-based, 4 degree-of-freedom camera controller.
+  The controlled camera orbits a specified target, optionally clipping or jumping forward to maintain a clear line of sight in the target's CollisionSpace.
+  A continuum of chasing behaviors is implemented.

 [Jump to table of contents](#toc)